Get Schooled

 While a change in financial circumstances appeal form can differ depending on your college, here is what the process typically looks like:

 2. Provide documentation that indicates that your family’s financial situation underwent notable changes in the past two years.
-Some examples of that include:
+Some examples of documentation include:

 • Signed and dated copy of their most recent tax return, including W2(s) and/or 1099(s).